New UK PM Starmer Vows To rebuild Britain After Election Win - UrduPoint

 Ukrainian President Volodymyr Zelensky said the two countries would "continue to be reliable allies through thick and thin".

-Outside London's busy Waterloo station, Ramsey Sargent called it a "super exciting time".
+Outside London's busy Waterloo station, 49-year-old engagement officer Ramsey Sargent called it a "momentous election".

-"It was absolutely a momentous election.
-It has been very rocky over the last few months and years.
+"It has been very rocky over the last few months and years.
 I'm really excited to see what happens next," the 49-year-old engagement officer told AFP.

 Sunak tendered his resignation to the king shortly after returning to London from his rural constituency in northern England, where the depth of his party's defeat quickly became apparent.

 The Tories' worst previous election result was 156 seats in 1906.
-Former leader William Hague told Times Radio the result was "a catastrophic result in historic terms".
+Former leader William Hague told Times Radio this was "a catastrophic result in historic terms".

 But Tim Bale, politics professor at Queen Mary, University of London, said it was "not as catastrophic as some were predicting" and the Tories would now need to decide how best to fight back.